 CEDS on the move

-One block west, at 351 East 74th street, a restored and modernized Church of the Epiphany Day School will be our new home starting in 2021.
+One block west, at 351 East 74th street, a restored and modernized Church of the Epiphany Day School will be our new home soon.

 Who we are